 A link to an Excel Answers Document is provided above with several sheets representing different levels of completion for this activity.
 This can help instructors:

 - assess student success for this acivity;

 - answer student questions that come up;

 References and Resources

 - Brief overview of Ocean Depth/Sea Floor Spreading Model

 - Sea Floor Spreading I is the first part of this activity for students completely unfamiliar with Excel.

-- This link is a good generic resource for an introduction to Excel. (more info)
+- This link is a good generic resource for an introduction to Excel. ( This site may be offline. )